-Admissions to the honours program must be approved by the Honours Committee of the Department of Business Administration.
-Application through the department chair would be made after successful completion of 12 1⁄2 units in the Bachelor of Business Administration program with a GPA of 2.7 or better and successful completion of MATH 2208 and 2209 and either BUSI 4430 or THMT 3312.
-Acceptance would be contingent upon the agreement of a faculty member to supervise the thesis.
+Students wishing to complete an honours degree must make formal application to the Department Chair after successful completion of 12 1⁄2 units.
+Admissions to the honours program are approved by the Honours Committee of the Department of Business Administration.
+Students must have a GPA of 3.0 in required courses to be considered for admission and must have completed MATH 2208 and 2209 and either BUSI 4430 or THMT 3312.
+Acceptance in contingent upon the agreement of a faculty member to supervise the thesis.